4th Airlift Squadron

-The 4th Airlift Squadron is part of the 62d Airlift Wing at McChord Air Force Base, Washington.
+The 4th Airlift Squadron is part of the 62nd Airlift Wing at Joint Base Lewis-McChord, (McChord Air Force Base), Washington.
 It operates Boeing C-17 Globemaster III aircraft supporting the United States Air Force global reach mission worldwide.

-Mission statement

-Provide services and support, which promote quality of life and project global power through combat-proven airlift.

 History

 Origins

 Prior to the early 1930s, transport aircraft in the Air Corps had been assigned to air depots and to service squadrons, although provisional transport squadrons had been formed for special projects.
 By 1932 Major Hugh J. Knerr, Chief of the Field Service Section of the Materiel Division, proposed the formation of a transport squadron at each air depot to act as a cadre for the transport wing the Air Corps proposed to support a field army in the event of mobilization.
 Major General Benjamin Foulois approved the formation of four provisional squadrons in November 1932.

 The 4th Provisional Transport Squadron was constituted on 1 October 1933 and allotted to the Fifth Corps Area.
 It was organized with reserve personnel by March 1934 at Bowman Field, Kentucky as a Regular Army Inactive unit.

 In the spring of 1935, the provisional transport squadrons, including the 4th Transport Squadron at Rockwell Field, California, were activated with Bellanca C-27 Airbus aircraft assigned.
 The reserve officers of the unit were reassigned.
 With enlisted men as pilots, the squadron hauled engines, parts, and other equipment to airfields in the Rockwell Air Depot area, returned items to the depot, and transferred materiel between depots.
 It also furnished transportation for maneuvers.
 The rapid transport of supplies by the squadrons permitted the Air Corps to maintain low levels of materiel at its airfields, relying on replenishment from depot stocks only when needed.

 In May 1937, the squadron was reassigned from the Rockwell Air Depot to the newly activated 10th Transport Group, which assumed command of all four active transport squadrons.
 The squadron received two-engine Douglas C-33s, the military version of the DC-2 in 1936 and Douglas C-39s (DC-2s with tail surfaces of the DC-3) in 1939 to replace the single engine Bellancas.
 These, and various other militarized DC-3s remained as the squadron's equipment until the entry of the United States into World War II.
 In 1938 when Rockwell Field was transferred to the United States Navy, the Rockwell Depot moved to Sacramento, California and the squadron continued its transport mission from McClellan Field.